Public light bus: Usage

 A passenger wishing to take a minibus simply hails the minibus from the street kerb like a taxi.
 A minibus can generally be hailed down at any point along a route, subject to traffic regulations, although sometimes particular stops are marked out.
 To alight from a minibus, a passenger customarily calls out to the driver where they wish to get off, drivers generally acknowledging by simply raising their hand.
 Tourists have difficulty with this system, as it generally requires both intimate local street knowledge and prior training in Cantonese.
 Passengers often call out landmarks, intersecting streets and other distinctive features (such as immediately before or after a no-stopping zone).
 Green minibuses may have fixed stops.
 Some Green minibuses are now equipped with a bell operated similarly to those found on the larger buses, and ringing it indicates that a passenger wishes to alight at the next stop.
+It became a regulatory requirement that Red minibuses registered on or after 15 September 2017 also contain bells.
 Calling out to the driver, however, remains popular.

 Green minibuses

-Green minibuses operate a scheduled service, with fixed routes and fixed fares.
+Green minibuses (GMBs) operate a scheduled service, with fixed routes and fixed fares.
 There are currently around 280 GMB buses routes with route numbers assigned.
 The exact fare must be tendered, or payment can be made by Octopus card.
 On some routes, passengers may pay a portion of the full fare (called section fare) if they are only travelling a section of the route.
 Sections are usually distinctive physical landmarks, such as crossing a tunnel or a bridge.

 Red minibuses

-Red minibuses (PLBs) are a kind of share taxi, which run a non-scheduled service, although routes may, in effect, become fixed over time.
-PLBs may operate anywhere where no special prohibitions apply, without control over routes or fares.
+Red minibuses (RMBs) are a kind of share taxi, which run a non-scheduled service, although routes may, in effect, become fixed over time.
+RMBs may operate anywhere where no special prohibitions apply, without control over routes or fares.
 The PLB system is intended to be flexible and responsive to market demand.

-On some routes red minibuses may run throughout the day (24-hour service), such as Tai Po-Mong Kok, Tsuen Wan-Kwun Tong, Kwun Tong-Mong Kok, Yuen Long-Jordan Road, etc. Other routes may only run as midnight services, such as from Yuen Long-Causeway Bay, taking over, higher-capacity services, such as franchised bus operators or mass transit railway underground, close.
+On some routes red minibuses may run throughout the day (24-hour service), such as Tai Po-Mong Kok, Tsuen Wan-Kwun Tong, Kwun Tong-Mong Kok, Yuen Long-Jordan Road, etc. Other routes may only run as midnight services, such as from Yuen Long-Causeway Bay, taking over as higher-capacity services, such as franchised bus operators or mass transit railway underground, close.

-In most PLBs, passengers pay just before they alight.
+In most RMBs, passengers pay just before they alight.
 Though change for cash payment may be available, a small amount may be deducted by the driver for the inconvenience of handling it.
 Only a few of these red minibuses are equipped to accept payment by Octopus card.
 Fares and timetables are not regulated by the Government.
-Thus, at times, PLBs may be more expensive than GMBs.
+Thus, at times, RMBs may be more expensive than GMBs.

-Destinations displayed on PLBs are sometimes identified by landmarks long gone, such as Daimaru (大丸) in Causeway Bay, the defunct department store.
+Destinations displayed on RMBs are sometimes identified by landmarks long gone, such as Daimaru (大丸) in Causeway Bay, the defunct department store.
 The numbers they display are a legacy of the pre-1973 route-numbering in the New Territories, being the same route numbers used by the large franchised bus operators.